paulzchen/paulzchen.github.io/README.md

 For an up-to-date list of my papers, please see [Google Scholar](https://scholar.google.ca/citations?hl=en&user=MGGFI3IAAAAJ&view_op=list_works&sortby=pubdate).

 ## News

+June 2021 - Gave a talk on "Predicting disease severity in COVID-19 patients", which recived the [Best Oral Presentation Award (clinical stream)](https://twitter.com/ToBE_Conference/status/1405287082591866882?s=20) at the _Toronto Biomedical Engineering Conference_

+May 2021 - Presented a poster [“Why does superspreading drive COVID-19 but not the last pandemic?”](https://twitter.com/paulchenz/status/1398384186466131980?s=20) at the _Toronto ChemE Research Exhibition_

 April 2021 - Received the Professor Douglas Reeve Leaders of Tomorrow Award